Asporez/Building-Love2D/README.md

 ## Creating Entitites

-Now we are going to create a constructor function that stores a metatable in a table... yeah I know it's a lot of tables but this is Lua, land of tables and unicorns.
+Now we are going to create a factory pattern that stores a metatable in a table... yeah I know it's a lot of tables but this is Lua, land of tables and unicorns.
 THe purpose of this is that just like the button function, we don't have to program the entire function each time we want to create an entity, we can simply create inherited

 ```lua